Beetrootmonkey/Test-1.12.2/README.md

   - Can be planted into Plant Pots to create a __Potted Tree Seedling__
 - Tree Seedling (Plant that has a chance to grow into a sapling)
 - Potted Tree Seedling (Plant that when fully grown can be harvested for a sapling)
+- Scythe/Sickle (Tool that can harvest more than one crop at a time)
+- Bag of Fertilizer (Item that grows more than one crop at a time)
+- Compost (Block that can decompose organic material to create __Fertilizer__)
+- Crate (Deco block that can hold food items like apples, carrots, potatoes)